Nurexi/Perfume_Store/README.md

 ## 🔚 Closing Thoughts

-Odore Perla isn’t just a website — it’s a refined experience tailored for fragrance lovers.
+ Nure Véla isn’t just a website — it’s a refined experience tailored for fragrance lovers.
 Every scroll, click, and interaction has been crafted to reflect the elegance of luxury perfumes.
 Thank you for exploring the project.
 Your feedback, contributions, or support would mean the world.

 **Feel the scent.
 Embrace the luxury.
 Live the story.** 🌸